PoCInnovation/Pool2023/Software/README.md

-# :wave: Welcome to the PoC Software Pool 2022!
+# 👋 Welcome to the PoC Software Pool 2023!

 During one week, you will be able to discover the different facets of software development: from database management to devops, through a tour of existing technologies.